Krone History, Family Crest & Coats of Arms

 - Julie Krone (b.
 1963), retired American jockey and the first woman inducted into the National Museum of Racing and Hall of Fame

-- William H. Krone, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1884
+- William H. Krone, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1884

 - Mary Goode Krone, American Republican politician, Alternate Delegate to Republican National Convention from New York, 1940, 1944

-- Linda Krone, American Democrat politician, Delegate to Democratic National Convention from New Jersey, 1988
+- Linda Krone, American Democratic Party politician, Delegate to Democratic National Convention from New Jersey, 1988

 - Heinrich Krone (1895-1989), German Christian-Democratic politician